Best Available Technology

 To meet this requirement, at each contingency plan review or renewal, the department makes a BAT determination on certain plan components, as described in 18 AAC 75.425(e)(4).
 In addition, in 1997, regulations were implemented for a more general BAT review.

 18 AAC 75.447 requires the department to review and appraise technologies that may be used to meet response planning standards, or performance standards by sponsoring a technology conference at least every five years.
 The technology conference is conducted in cooperation with persons, organizations, and groups with interest and expertise in relevant technologies.
 The conferences provide interested parties with an opportunity to describe the status of existing technologies in use, as well as technologies that may be considered superior to those in use at that time.
 The department may also evaluate technologies by engaging in studies, inquiries, surveys, or analyses that warrant consideration.

 Since the first technology conference in 2004 the department has sponsored two additional technology conferences.
 The last one was the Pipeline Leak Detection (PLD) Technology Conference that took place in Anchorage in September 2011.
 This project consisted of a review of proven PLD technologies and related practices used worldwide, facilitation of a PLD Technology Conference in Anchorage, Alaska, and the Conference report which includes a review and appraisal of the presented technologies.
 The purpose of the 2011 Conference was to provide entities with expertise in PLD an opportunity to describe the status of existing technologies in use, as well as technologies (including related practices) that may be considered superior to those currently in use.

-For further technical resources please refer to the Pipeline and Tank Integrity site.
+For further technical resources please refer to the Technical Documents on the Publications and Conferences webpage.